a10networks/a10-terraform/README.md

 # TERRAFORM

-This project contains examples of how to deploy A10 services with terraform.
+This project contains examples of how to deploy A10 services with Terraform.

 ## What does this TF script will do:
-Terraform script will creste an instance of vThunder with three network interfaces.
+Terraform script creates an instance of vThunder with three network interfaces on a cloud platform.
+Currently it supports AWS and OCI clouds.

 It provides an option to create an instance with already existing infrastructure (existing vpc, subnets, internet gateways, routes, security groups, etc.)